itoro-michael/disaster_response_pipeline_project/README.md

 Some of the categories are Request, Aid Related, Medical Help, Food, Shelter, and Clothing.
 The MultiOutputClassifier and the AdaBoostClassifier from the sklearn package in Python are combined and trained to produce a multi-label classification model.
 The model accuracy on test set is at 93%, with precision of 0.76, and 0.98 in recall.
-The data used for training the model is provided by Figure8.
+The data used for training the model is provided by Figure Eight Inc.

 ## Files in the project besides the README: